 IEEE 802 vision of V2X technology evolution:

-The IEEE 802 vision for V2X technology evolution is documented in the approved Project Authorization Request for the IEEE NGV amendment4, which requires that:
+The IEEE 802 vision for V2X technology evolution is documented in the approved Project Authorization Request for the IEEE P802.11bd amendment [16], which requires that:

-“This amendment shall provide interoperability, coexistence, backward compatibility, and fairness with deployed OCB (Outside the Context of a BSS) devices.”5
+“This amendment shall provide interoperability, coexistence, backward compatibility, and fairness with deployed OCB (Outside the Context of a BSS) devices.”

-In other words, IEEE next generation V2X technology (NGV) will have fair same-channel coexistence with DSRC and will be interoperable and backward compatible with DSRC.
+In other words, IEEE 802 next generation V2X technology (IEEE P802.11bd) will have fair same-channel coexistence with DSRC and will be interoperable and backward compatible with DSRC.

 Furthermore, this vision is extensible to further generations.
 A future extension of IEEE Std 802.11p and IEEE P802.11bd will also be able to achieve fair, same-channel co-existence, interoperability, and backward compatibility with previous generations.
 Backward compatibility across generations of IEEE 802.11 technology is fundamentally based on use of a common packet preamble and channel access mechanism.